 Multiplatform content revenues decreased by approximately \$0.9 million, or 32%, to approximately \$1.9 million for the six months ended June 30, 2020 from approximately \$2.8 million for the six months ended June 30, 2019, primarily related to decreased music royalty revenues.
 Music royalties are estimated each quarter and are subsequently trued up when actual royalties earned are reported to the Company.
-There was a \$0.7 million decrease in music royalties recorded during the six months ended June 30, 2020 as compared to the six months ended June 30, 2019, as the result of true up charges recorded in each of the periods.
+There was a \$0.7 million decrease in music royalties recorded during the six months ended June 30, 2019, as the result of true up charges recorded in each of the periods.